pdidev/pdi/plugins/decl_hdf5/README.md

 * `chunking`: a \ref intexpr_or_seq_node that defines the size of the chunks used to the dataset in a chunked layout.
   The \ref intexpr_or_seq_node must have the same dimension as the dataset type.
-  This can be overriden by the `decl_hdf5.chunking` attribute in the dataset type.
+  This can be overridden by the `decl_hdf5.chunking` attribute in the dataset type.
   By default, no chunking is activated.
   See https://support.hdfgroup.org/HDF5/doc/RM/RM_H5P.html#Property-SetChunk